Author: Robert M. Jotte, MD

 If you don’t smoke but have been diagnosed with lung cancer, one question may loom large: How did this happen?
 Unfortunately, nonsmokers can develop lung cancer too, and several factors increase your risk.

 Above everything else, smoking tobacco is the main cause of lung cancer.
-A 2020 study found that of nearly 130,000 American patients with lung cancer, more than 84% of women and 90% of men with a new diagnosis were smokers or former smokers.
 In fact, smoking accounts for about 80% of lung cancer deaths, according to the American Cancer Society.

-Around 10% to 20% of annual lung cancer cases in the U.S. occur in people who have never smoked or smoked fewer than 100 cigarettes, according to the Centers for Disease Control and Prevention.
+But what about the 10% to 20% of annual lung cancer cases in the U.S. among people who have never smoked or smoked fewer than 100 cigarettes?
 Studies show that women who never smoked are more likely to develop lung cancer than men who never smoked.

 For nonsmokers, genetics and exposure to cancer-causing chemicals can raise the risk of lung cancer.